KnapsackPro/knapsack/MIGRATE_TO_KNAPSACK_PRO.md

 Commands are provided to help you with each step.

+> [!TIP]
-On Linux, you need to remove the `''` part from the `sed` commands.
+> On Linux, you need to remove the `''` part from the `sed` commands.
 Also, you can ignore the `sed: no input files` warning that is printed when there's no substitution to perform.

 ## Steps